leoenix/soen-341/Acceptance Tests/AcceptanceTests.md

-## :three: &nbsp; Upvote An Answer and Select The Best Answer
+## :three: &nbsp; Vote On An Answer and Select The Best Answer

 **_Scenario #1_**

-- Given i'm not a signed-in user
-- when i try to upvote
-- then my Upvote is not registered.
+Given I am `NOT a Logged-in User`,
+When I try to vote on a question or an answer,
+Then my vote will fail to get through and the counter will NOT update its value (system does nothing).

 **_Scenario #2_**

--Given i am a signed-in user and i am on a specific "Question Page" -when i click Upvote
--then the Answer gets the Upvote
+Given I am `a Logged-in User`,
+When I try to vote on a question or an answer,
+Then my vote will successfully get through and the counter will update its value accordingly.

 **_Scenario #3_**

-- Given i am a signed-in user and not the owner of the question
-- when i click the best answer button
-- then it will not be selected as the best answer
+Given I am `a Logged-in User and NOT the Question Author`, When I attempt to click the best answer button for one of the answers provided to a question I haven't posted, Then the system will disable the cursor and prevent me from being able to click the best answer button.

 **_Scenario #4_**

-- Given i am a signed-in user and the question owner
-- when i click the best answer from the list of answers for a specific question
-- then it becomes the best selected answer for that question
+Given I am `a Logged-in User and Question Author`, When I click the best answer button to an answer provided to my question, Then that answer will become the current best answer to my question.

 ## :four: &nbsp; Add Comment Sections Under Both Questions And Answers (W/ Voting Functionality)